Learning in Mean Field Games: A Survey: Definition of the problems

-where $\bsmu^{m_0,\pi}$ follows the dynamics~\eqref{eq:evol-mu} but with $\bspi_n = \pi$ for all $n \ge 0$ after starting from $m_0$ at time $0$, and with the mean-field term replaced by $\mu^{m_0,\pi}_\gamma$, i.e.,
+where $\bsmu^{m_0,\pi}$ follows the dynamics~\eqref{eq:evol-mu} but with $\pi_n = \pi$ for all $n \ge 0$ after starting from $m_0$ at time $0$, and with the mean-field term replaced by $\mu^{m_0,\pi}_\gamma$, i.e.,

-This formulation allows us to work with a single distribution, which plays the role of a summary of what happens along the mean field flow.
-In contrast with the stationary MFG setting, here the initial distribution $m_0$ still influences the mean field term, namely, $\mu^{m_0,\pi}_\gamma$.
+This formulation allows us to work with a single distribution, which plays the role of a summary of what happens along the mean field sequence.
+In contrast with the stationary MFG setting, here the initial distribution $m_0$ still influences the mean field term through which the iterations occur, namely, $\mu^{m_0,\pi}_\gamma$.
 However, we can restrict our attention to stationary policies just as in the stationary MFG setting.

-\begin{example}[Exploration] In~\citep{perrin2020fictitious,geist2021concave}, this setting has been used for an MFG in which the agents explore the spatial domain.
+\begin{example}[Exploration] In~\citep{perrin2020fictitious,geist2022concave}, this discounted distribution setting has been used for an MFG in which the agents explore the spatial domain.
 From the point of view of the population, it amounts to maximizing the entropy of the distribution.
-The discounted stationary distribution can be used as a proxy to evaluate with a single distribution how well the population explore the state space. \end{example}
+The discounted stationary distribution can be used as a proxy to evaluate with a single distribution how well the population explores the state space.
+This example will be described in detail and illustrated numerically in Appendix~\ref{sec:experiments-four-rooms-exploration} of the long version~\citep{lauriere2022learning}. \end{example}

 \begin{remark} The discounted distribution can be interpreted as the stationary distribution of an agent who starts with distribution $m_0$, uses policy $\pi$ but has a probability to stop at any time step.
 To be specific, let $\tau$ be a random variable with geometric distribution on $\{0,1,2\dots,\}$ with parameter $(1-\gamma)$.
-Let us denote by $\bsmu_n^{\gamma, m_0,\pi}$ is the distribution of $x_n$, where:
+Let us denote by $\mu_n^{\gamma, m_0,\pi}$ is the distribution of $x_n$, where:

 Then we have: for every $x \in \states$,